Gerry Gable

-Gerry Gable (born 27 January 1937) is a British political activist.
-He was a long-serving editor of the anti-fascist Searchlight magazine before he stepped down on 7 March 2025.
+Gerald Clark Gable (27 January 1937 – 3 January 2026) was a British political activist.
+He was a long-serving editor of the anti-fascist Searchlight magazine, stepping down on 7 March 2025.

 Background

-The son of a Jewish woman and an Anglican father, Gable grew up in post-war east London identifying as Jewish.
+Gerald Clark Gable was born in London on 27 January 1937.
+He had a Jewish mother and an Anglican father.
+He grew up in east London and identified as Jewish.

 As a youth, Gable was a member of the Young Communist League and the Communist Party of Great Britain, and worked as a runner on the Communist Party's Daily Worker newspaper, leaving after a year to become a Communist Party trade union organiser.
 He stood unsuccessfully for the Communist Party in 1962 at Northfield Ward, Stamford Hill, North London.
 He left the Communist Party because of their anti-Israel policy and because "first and foremost [he has] always been a Jewish trade unionist".

-Joined by other Jews and anti-fascists, many ex-servicemen and members of the (Spanish) International Brigades, the militant anti-fascist organisation 62 Group was formed to confront fascists organising on the streets.
+Joined by other Jews and anti-fascists, many Jewish ex-servicemen and members of the veterans of the Spanish International Brigades, the militant anti-fascist organisation 62 Group was formed to confront fascists organising on the streets.
 Gable organised intelligence for the 62 Group on fascists, including using infiltrators to help build a defence policy for the community against fascist attacks.

 This led to the formation of the anti-fascist magazine Searchlight in the mid-1960s, along with Reg Freeson, Joan Lestor, Maurice Ludmer and others.
 Gable and Ludmer remained active in Searchlight Associates and re-launched the magazine in 1975.

+Legal cases

-1963 burglary of David Irving's flat
+1963 burglary

 In November 1963, the author David Irving called the London Metropolitan Police with suspicions he had been the victim of a burglary by three men who had gained access to his Hornsey flat in London claiming to be General Post Office (GPO) telephone engineers.
 Gable was convicted in January 1964, along with Manny Carpel.
 They were fined £20 each, with Gable being fined an additional £5 for the theft of a GPO pass.